Physics for aliens and English for journalists: how to spend a weekend in new York city (April 10-12)

 Where: Online

 Read more: Imagine that an alien civilization came to Earth to learn how to construct our planet.
 How much time it will take, the listing for the alien names of the objects of our world?
-Physics will help to explain the complex laws of nature to the illustrative examples.
+Physics will soon explain the complex laws of nature to the illustrative examples.

 The course can be by reference.